Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/08-n-body-simulator/Module_06_sd_card_and_hw_run/README.md

 ## SD Card Image Generation

-After compiling and linking your kernel code to build the XCLBIN, you need to package the device binary, along with the host applications, to build a package that can be booted and run on the hardware device.
+After compiling and linking your kernel code to build the XCLBIN, you need to package the device binary along with the host applications.
+This package can be booted and run on the hardware device.
 The `v++ -p` step, packages the final product into an `sd_card.img` file at the end of the `v++` compile and link process.

 ## Booting the VCK190 Board

 Flash the `sd_card.img` to an sd card and boot your VCK190 production board.

-**Step 1.** Ensure your board is powered OFF.
+**Step 1.** Power off you board.

 **Step 2.** Use an SD card writer (such as balenaEtcher) to flash the `build/packet_hw/sd_card.img` file an SD card.